123-Abdul/123-Abdul/intro to vs code.md

-Hello everyone, I am Abdul Baseer studying in final year.
+Hello everyone, I am Syed Abdul Baseer studying in final year.
 I have created the following repository for different combinational and sequential circuits.
 This is about introduction to vs code

 1.MUX(Combinational Circuit)